Critical Influence of Overparameterization on Sharpness-aware Minimization: Abstract

 \section{Abstract}

-Training an overparameterized neural network can yield minimizers of different generalization capabilities despite the same level of training loss.
-Meanwhile, with evidence that suggests a strong correlation between the sharpness of minima and their generalization errors, increasing efforts have been made to develop optimization methods to explicitly find flat minima as more generalizable solutions.
-Despite its contemporary relevance to overparameterization, however, this sharpness-aware minimization (SAM) strategy has not been studied much yet as to exactly how it is affected by overparameterization.
-Hence, in this work, we analyze SAM under overparameterization of varying degrees and present both empirical and theoretical results that indicate a critical influence of overparameterization on SAM.
-At first, we conduct extensive numerical experiments across vision, language, graph, and reinforcement learning domains and show that SAM consistently improves with overparameterization.
-Next, we attribute this phenomenon to the interplay between the enlarged solution space and increased implicit bias from overparameterization.
-Further, we prove multiple theoretical benefits of overparameterization for SAM to attain (i) minima with more uniform Hessian moments compared to SGD, (ii) much faster convergence at a linear rate, and (iii) lower test error for two-layer networks.
-Last but not least, we discover that the effect of overparameterization is more significantly pronounced in practical settings of label noise and sparsity, and yet, sufficient regularization is necessary.
+Sharpness-Aware Minimization (SAM) has attracted considerable attention for its effectiveness in improving generalization in deep neural network training by explicitly minimizing sharpness in the loss landscape.
+Its success, however, relies on the assumption that there exists sufficient variability of flatness in the solution space—a condition commonly facilitated by overparameterization.
+Yet, the interaction between SAM and overparameterization has not been thoroughly investigated, leaving a gap in understanding precisely how overparameterization affects SAM.
+Thus, in this work, we analyze SAM under varying degrees of overparameterization, presenting both empirical and theoretical findings that reveal its critical influence on SAM's effectiveness.
+First, we conduct extensive numerical experiments across diverse domains, demonstrating that SAM consistently benefits from overparameterization.
+Next, we attribute this phenomenon to the interplay between the enlarged solution space and increased implicit bias resulting from overparameterization.
+Furthermore, we show that this effect is particularly pronounced in practical settings involving label noise and sparsity, and yet, sufficient regularization is necessary.
+Last but not least, we provide other theoretical insights into how overparameterization helps SAM achieve minima with more uniform Hessian moments compared to SGD, and much faster convergence at a linear rate.